 When it comes to South London boozers, few are as welcoming as The Camberwell Arms…

-It’s a handsome gastropub just off Camberwell Church Street, headed up by Frank Boxer of Brunswick House, as well as the current Chef Director Michael Davies.
+It’s a handsome gastropub just off Camberwell Church Street, headed up by Frank Boxer and current Chef Director Michael Davies.
 Before The Camberwell Arms they worked together setting up the wildly successful rooftop bar Frank’s in Peckham, and whilst the CA is something quite different, it seems success is set to follow them wherever they go.

 Space-wise it’s split up into two floors.
 Downstairs you’ll find an open-plan bar and dining room where real wooden floorboards and deep Burgundy walls are offset by gilded mirrors and chandeliers.
 Towards the front is more of a traditional pub set up – small, round cafe tables and leather stools make it the ideal place for a passing pint and a couple of nibbly bits.
 At the back, past the open kitchen on your left, is where you’ll find the restaurant.
 Upstairs is a second bar; a place to drink classic cocktails and listen to records until the early hours thanks to a late night license – or it can be hired out as private dining room for chic city weddings and the like.